Proof of the Previous Education – Recognition of Foreign Education

 Application form in English is available at: http://skoly.praha.eu/87436_RECOGNITION-OF-FOREIGN-EDUCATION

-The following documents are needed for the nostrification application:
+The following documents are needed for the Recognition of Foreign Education application:

 - Original of a school-leaving certificate proving qualifications obtained abroad, eventually a certified copy (submitting legally certified copies is recommended).

 - Documents proving the content and scope of education completed in a foreign school.
 The documents have to be in the form of an original letter on secondary school letterhead paper, with the signature of a responsible person and school stamp.